On the selection of models for the high-frequency quasiperiodic oscillations of black holes: The mass problem: Mass Bounds for the Studied Objects

 \subsection{GRO 1655-40}

-Here, the RP2 model allows no solutions for spins greater than $a=0.96$.
-The masses predicted by the different models are in the range $1.2\leq M/M_\odot\leq 30.5$.
-The 3:2 model predicts again the lowest value for the mass: $1.2M_\odot$.
-The model RP2 gives the maximum value for the mass $30.5 M_\odot$.
+The masses predicted by the different models are in the range $2.2\leq M/M_\odot\leq 31.6$.
+The 3:2 model and the 3:2~K model predict the lowest value for the mass $2.2M_\odot$.
+The model RP2 gives the maximum value for the mass $31.6 M_\odot$.
 There are two intervals of mass in the literature, $5.1\leq M/M_\odot\leq5.7$ and $6.03 \leq M/M_\odot\leq 6.57$.
-For prograde motion four of the nine models provide a mass interval overlapping with the range obtained by other authors but the -- 3:2; 3:1; 3:1 K, RP and RP1.
-From them RP1 shows the shortest value range -- $4.80\leq M/M_\odot\leq8.14$.
-The mass interval for RP2 satisfies only the second reference interval.
-The 2:1 and 3:2 K model give no solution in the reference range.
-Models 2:1 K, TD and WD predict identical mass intervals which, however, do not match those in the literature.
-The zone of simultaneous coverage i.e the zone in which all models work is $6.15 \leq M/M_\odot\leq 6.85$ i.e. it nearly coincides with the second reference interval $6.03\leq M/M_\odot\leq 6.57$.
+Four of the nine models provide a mass interval overlapping partially with both ranges obtained by other authors -- 3:2; 3:1; RP, 3:1~K and RP1.
+From them RP1 shows the shortest value range -- $5.0\leq M/M_\odot\leq8.4$.
+RP2 satisfies only the second reference interval.
+The 2:1 and 3:2~K models give no solution in the reference range.
+The models TD, 2:1~K and WD predict identical mass intervals which, however, do not match those in the literature.